-Front from left: Ernestine Huffman, Kathleen McPherson, Kim Holt, and Walter Thomas, Jr.
+Front from left: Kim Holt, Kathleen McPherson, and Walter Thomas, Jr.

-Back row from left: Miles Gagner, Tashenma Lawrence, and Leanne Slaten he Secretary's Office receives all filings made to the Commission and distributes them to the appropriate division.
+Back row from left: Miles Gagner, Tashenma Lawrence, and Ernestine Huffman he Secretary's Office receives all filings made to the Commission and distributes them to the appropriate division.
 The Secretary's Office also assigns docket numbers to cases requiring public hearings and maintains an electronic file on cases so that information on the status of any case can be obtained quickly.

-The Secretary's Office takes and distributes the minutes of each monthly signs orders for the Commission to authorize transportation companies to place reduced rates into effect on less than statutory time, in order to meet an emergency.
+The Secretary's Office takes and

+distributes the minutes of each monthly Commission meeting and attests to and files orders of the Commission and certifies copies of orders and other documents of record in the official files of the Commission.
+The Secretary's Office files the Commission oaths of office, surety bonds covering each railway policeman appointed by the Governor, furnishing certification of the policeman's appointment along with of State.
+The Secretary signs orders for the Commission to authorize transportation companies to place reduced rates into effect on less than statutory time, in order to meet an emergency.
 The Secretary's Office also provides public officials, attorneys, transportation and utility executives, and other interested parties, with information on the operating polices of the Commission.